Simultaneous occurrence of sliding and crossing limit cycles in piecewise linear planar vector fields: Acknowledgements

 \section{Acknowledgements}

 JLC is partially supported by Goi\'as Research Foundation (FAPEG) and CAPES.
 JL is partially supported by the Ministerio de Econom\'ia, Industria y Competitividad, Agencia Estatal de Investigaci\'{o}n grant MTM2016-77278-P (FEDER), the Ag\`encia de Gesti\'o d'Ajuts Universitaris i de Recerca grant 2017 SGR 1617, and the European project Dynamics-H2020-MSCA-RISE-2017-777911.
-DDN is partially supported by a FAPESP grant 2016/11471-2.
+DDN is partially supported by FAPESP grants 2018/16430-8, 2018/ 13481-0, and 2019/10269-3, and by CNPq grant 306649/2018-7 and 438975/ 2018-9.
 DJT is partially supported by PROCAD/CAPES grant 88881.0 68462/2014-01 and by CNPq-Brazil.